 - Respect: We will treat each patient with the courtesy and consideration they deserve.

-- Education: We offer accurate and complete information to empower patients to make informed choices.
+- Education: We offer accurate and complete information to help patient make informed choices.

 Our physicians actively offer enrollment for many clinical trials including investigator-initiated and cooperative group studies.
-Ask your physician about available studies or visit our clinical trials page.
+Ask your physician about available studies or visit our clinical trial pages.